-Angels, Art, and Avarice: The magic of an angel’s heart…is written on his skin.
+Angels, Art, and Abduction: The magic of an angel’s heart…is written on his skin.

 Haley Michaels, Reporter

 I was minding my own business, trying to escape a party, and walked straight into a murder.
 Which would’ve been the scoop of a lifetime if my phone hadn’t died.
 And the door hadn’t locked.
 Now I’m stuck in a cabin in the mountains with a hot guy who appeared on the street like my knight on shining motorcycle, and I should be more worried than attracted.
 I mean, he’s covered in tattoos and is VP from the notorious Concrete Angels MC, the same group I’m investigating.
 Because I know they’re involved with the deaths of a U.S. Marshal and two FBI agents.
 My love life luck sucks.

 Love isn’t something that archangels ever expect to feel.
 At least not the all-consuming, no-holds-barred kind of love spoken about in films and songs.
 But that’s what I felt the moment I laid eyes on Haley.
 She doesn’t know I’m not human, or just how inhuman the rest of my MC is, but I can’t stay away from her if I tried.
 Now I have to protect her – not only from the men hunting her, but also from the truth.
 The question is: will she stay when she finds out what I really am?
 Because if she can’t be trusted with the truth, Loki will make sure she can’t pass on the information.
 Permanently.